-Also on the SOII homepages, you will find a chart package, supplemental highlights, quartile incidence rates (for industries), and special profiles for various topics such as musculoskeletal disorders.
-For more information on methodology for calculating rates or a description of the variables collected and coded for SOII, see the calculation section.
+Also, on the SOII homepages, you will find interactive charts, supplemental highlights, quartile incidence rates (for industries), and special profiles for various topics such as musculoskeletal disorders.
+For more information on methodology for calculating rates or a description of the variables collected and coded for SOII, see the Calculation section.
 All of the rates produced by the SOII program are published online.

 In addition to national estimates, state-specific estimates on workplace injuries and illnesses are available for participating state agencies.
-A list of state agencies and their telephone numbers is available from BLS at (202) 691-6170 or online at https://www.bls.gov/iif/state-data.htm.
-The state page also contains a basic data table for each state as well as state nonfatal injury rates (for methodology on calculating rates, please see the calculation section).
+A list of state agencies and their telephone numbers is available from U.S. Bureau of Labor Statistics (BLS) at (202) 691-6170 or online at https://www.bls.gov/iif/state-data.htm.
+The state page also contains a basic data table for each state as well as state nonfatal injury rates.
+(For methodology on calculating rates, please see the Calculation section.)

 A variety of tools are available both online and through special request to aid data users.
-To accommodate the series breaks in SOII (please see the history section for more information) the online data tools can be run for the periods 1992–2002, 2003–2010, 2011–2013 (industry data), and 2011 forward (case and demographics) individually, but cannot cross over these time periods.
+To accommodate the series breaks in SOII (please see the History section for more information) the online data tools can be run for the periods 1992–2002, 2003–10, 2011–13 (industry data), and 2011 forward (case and demographics) individually, but cannot cross over these time periods.

 The Profiles on the Web system allows users to create customized tables of the number or incidence rate of work-related nonfatal injuries and illnesses based on user-specified criteria.
 This is a good way to get an overview of the data available in an area of interest, both in magnitude and detail.

-There are various ways to obtain very specific data points available from the BLS public database page for Injuries, Illnesses, and Fatalities at https://www.bls.gov/iif/data.htm.
+There are various ways to obtain very specific data points available from the Injuries, Illnesses, and Fatalities (IIF) program database available at https://www.bls.gov/iif/data.htm.
 Data users may use a single-screen or multiscreen data search interface to enter search criteria (both obtain data from the same source and provide the same types of output).
 Output data are presented in HTML, text, or Excel formats (per user preference).
 Each data point returned is associated with a unique series identifier (ID) and reference period.
 The series identification (ID) is composed of a series of codes associated with various survey classification titles.
-For additional information on series IDs, see https://download.bls.gov/pub/time.series/is/ for employer-reported nonfatal injuries and illnesses at the industry level and https://download.bls.gov/pub/time.series/cs/ (read the .txt files first).
+For additional information on series IDs, see https://download.bls.gov/pub/time.series/is/ for employer-reported nonfatal injuries and illnesses at the industry level, https://download.bls.gov/pub/time.series/cs/ for data related to case and worker characteristics from 2011–20, and https://download.bls.gov/pub/time.series/cb/ for biennial data related to case and worker characteristics from 2021 onward.
+(Please read the .txt files first.)

 If you already know the specific series ID that you wish to obtain data for, you may use the series report tool https://data.bls.gov/cgi-bin/srgate to simply enter the series ID without having to enter search criteria.